ml-archive/guidelines/README.md

 # Working at Nodes
-Having one office in London, one in Copenhagen and one in Aarhus means you might get to work with colleagues who are not in the same office as you are.
-If that is the case, make sure to rely as much as possible on Trello and the project's channel on Slack.
+Having offices in many different timezones, from London to Dubai, means you might get to work with colleagues who are not in the same office as you are.
+If that is the case, make sure to rely as much as possible on Jira/Trello and the project's channel on Slack.

 It helps a lot if you try to foresee any problems you might run into and let the PM know.
 This is to avoid the situation where you need an answer from someone in order to continue with your work.
 It is fine to take the lead and tackle design problems for example.
 Just make sure to let your PM know about the problem and the solution since the PM's must be always kept in the loop.